bugadani/embedded-layout/README.md

 `embedded-layout` extends [`embedded-graphics`] with basic layout functions.

-**Note:** This library is currently highly experimental.
-Expect API breakage with every update.

 `embedded-layout` consists of two main parts:
  - alignments that can be used to position two objects relative to one another
    * `horizontal`